F# Lydian Ukulele Scale

 Ukulele Tips

 The F# Lydian scale contains 7 notes (F#, G#, A#, C, C#, D#, F).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for F# Lydian